30th MDG: Breaking barriers; leading from the heart

 |0

-This work, 30th MDG: Breaking barriers; leading from the heart [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 30th MDG: Breaking barriers; leading from the heart, by Jennifer Green-Lanchoney, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.